Mobile Open Icon

 Retain a Lawyer in Boca Raton

 If you are pursuing or fighting against the termination of alimony, an attorney can provide guidance.
-At the Law Offices of Jessica Mishali, P.A., our lawyers help people with divorce and family law matters throughout Broward, Palm Beach, and Miami-Dade Counties, particularly Boca Raton, Pembroke Pines, Fort Lauderdale, Davie, Boynton Beach, Boca Raton, Jupiter, Royal Palm Beach, Hobe Sound, Pompano Beach, Hallandale Beach, Hollywood, Indiantown, Delray Beach, Palm City, Plantation, Stuart, Coral Springs, Wellington, and Jensen Beach.
+At Mishali Law, P.A., our lawyers help people with divorce and family law matters throughout Broward, Palm Beach, and Miami-Dade Counties, particularly Boca Raton, Pembroke Pines, Fort Lauderdale, Davie, Boynton Beach, Boca Raton, Jupiter, Royal Palm Beach, Hobe Sound, Pompano Beach, Hallandale Beach, Hollywood, Indiantown, Delray Beach, Palm City, Plantation, Stuart, Coral Springs, Wellington, and Jensen Beach.
 Request a consultation about spousal or child support by calling our office at (561) 833-2772 or submitting our online form.